raalesir/automated_environment/README.md

      end
   end
   ```
-  If the file produced by `vagrant init` will not be overwritten, do it manually.
+3. `vagrant box add  ubuntu/trusty64`
+This will download the Vagrant box, so you can

-4. `vagrant up --provision`
+4. `vagrant up`
 That will provision the VM and install all dependencies according to  the
 instructions.

-5. ....
+5. After all the provisioning is finished, you can `vagrans ssh`  and
+`$ jupyter notebook`.
+That would launch the Jupyter.

+6. Make a desision about a firewall on the host machine.
+Either turn it off, or open ports at least 8887.
+The 8888 inside the VM should
+be open hopefully by default.

+6. On the host machine open another terminal tab, go to the `Vagrantfile`
+   directory  and issue:
+`ssh -i .vagrant/machines/default/virtualbox/private_key  -N -f -L
+localhost:8887:localhost:8888 -p 2200 vagrant@localhost`, where:
+  * `.vagrant/machines/default/virtualbox/private_key` is the SSH key created
+by Vagrant,
+  * `-p 2200` the port to ssh to the VM (it could be 2222, depending on
+your situation)
+  * 8888 and 8887 ports to launch Jupyter inside the VM and on the host machine
+correspondingly

+7. Launch Web browser on the host machine and point it to `http://localhost:8887`

+8. You should find yourself in the Jupyter GUI, so you can start  start uploading
+the Notebook and source files.

 I have used this approach until I reached line 4 or 5 in the Notebook.
 After
 that memory demands started to be too severe for my workstation.
 Use this
 approach only if you have 8-16 GB RAM.